Background pattern

 If you forget to take ACARIZAX

 If you forget to take a dose, take it later in the day.
-Do not take a double dose to make up for the missed doses.
+Do not take a double dose to make up for forgotten doses.

 If you forget to take ACARIZAX for more than 7 days, you should contact your doctor before taking ACARIZAX again.

-If you do not take this medication as prescribed, you may not benefit from all the effects of the treatment.
+If you do not take this medicine as prescribed, you may not benefit from all the effects of the treatment.

 Side effects can be an allergic reaction to the allergen being treated.
-Most side effects last between minutes and hours after taking the medicine, and most will resolve within 1-3 months of treatment.
+Most side effects last from minutes to hours after taking the medicine and will disappear when you have been taking the treatment for 1-3 months.

 • Severe allergic reaction